 Urban tree pack

-You’ll also receive 15 spirals and canes to help you protect your new trees from small mammals.
+The pack also contains 15 spirals and canes to help you protect your new trees from small mammals.

-These packs come in regional varieties and, wherever possible, we try to match tree provenance to each location.
-We recommend you select the variety that is the closest to the location of your planting site:
+Tree packs come in regional varieties.
+We would recommend you select the variety closest to the location of your planting site:

-- England: 5 Crab apple, 5 Hazel and 5 Field Maple.
+- England: 5 crab apple, 5 rowan and 5 field maple.

-- Upland UK: 5 Hazel, 5 Rowan and 5 Silver birch.
+- Upland UK: 5 crab apple, 5 rowan and 5 silver birch.

 More information about the trees in these packs can be found here.

-A varient of this pack is also available in our Free Trees for schools and community groups.
+A variant of this pack is also available in our Free Trees for schools and community groups.
 To find out more, visit our Free Trees page.